bgamari/ghc-wiki-import/generics-propositional-equality.md

 ```

-Given this metainformation reflected at the type level propositional equality
+Given this metainformation reflected at the type level, propositional equality
-can be implemented by `KnownSymbol` and `sameSymbol` from `GHC.TypeLits`.
+can be implemented by resorting to `KnownSymbol` and `sameSymbol` from `GHC.TypeLits`.